Aliases for CCT2 Gene

 GeneCards Summary for CCT2 Gene

 CCT2 (Chaperonin Containing TCP1 Subunit 2) is a Protein Coding gene.
-Diseases associated with CCT2 include Gallbladder Adenocarcinoma and Bardet-Biedl Syndrome.
-Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and G-protein activation.
-GO annotations related to this gene include ubiquitin protein ligase binding and unfolded protein binding.
+Diseases associated with CCT2 include Gallbladder Adenocarcinoma and Giant Axonal Neuropathy.
+Among its related pathways are Organelle biogenesis and maintenance and Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CCT2 Gene

 Molecular chaperone; assists the folding of proteins upon ATP hydrolysis.
 As part of the BBS/CCT complex may play a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia.
 Known to play a role, in vitro, in the folding of actin and tubulin.